knative/docs/blog/docs/articles/kafka-broker-with-isolated-data-plane.md

 kafka-broker-receiver-84ff47fcd9-cv8j8     1/1     Running   0          72s
 ```

-Finally, when **all** of the `Broker` objects with class `KafkaNamespaced` is deleted in the namespace, the data plane will be removed:
+Finally, when **all** of the `Broker` objects with class `KafkaNamespaced` in the namespace are deleted, the data plane will be removed:

 ```bash
 kubectl delete brokers.eventing.knative.dev -n default --all